-Though it is difficult to determine whether individual events are a result of natural climate variability or climate change, it is important for the LACWU to be prepared to address variability, including drought and extreme precipitation events, and to be aware that these conditions may be both more frequent and more severe as a result of climate change.
+Though it is difficult to determine whether individual events are a result of natural climate variability or climate change, it is important for the County to be prepared to address variability, including drought and extreme precipitation events, and to be aware that these conditions may be both more frequent and more severe as a result of climate change.
 Higher temperatures and drought may contribute to increased demands for water, diminished supplies, impacts to vegetation, and wildfire risk.
 Extreme precipitation may damage infrastructure due to stormwater runoff and flooding, mobilize surface or shallow contaminants due to erosion, and create extreme sedimentation that can affect reservoir storage, as has occurred at Los Alamos Reservoir following the Cerro Grande and Las Conchas fires.

-The following are recommendations that the LACWU could implement to prepare for long-term and severe drought, as well as for extreme precipitation events:
+The following are recommendations that the DPU could implement to prepare for long-term and severe drought, as well as for extreme precipitation events:

-- Implement adaptive management as a part of the long-range water supply plan, where decisions are made sequentially over time, allowing adjustments to be made as more information is known.
-This approach may be useful in dealing with the additional uncertainty introduced by potential climate change. - Use research and monitoring to fill knowledge gaps and enhance planning capabilities.
-Although neither will eliminate all uncertainty, they will provide significant improvements in understanding the effects of climate change on water resources and in evaluating associated uncertainties and risks required for more informed decision making (Brekke et al., 2009).
+- As a part of the long-range water supply plan, adaptive management should be implemented, where decisions are made sequentially over time, allowing adjustments to be made as more information is known.
+This approach may be useful in dealing with the additional uncertainty introduced by potential climate change. - Research and monitoring should be conducted to fill knowledge gaps and enhance planning capabilities.
+Although neither will eliminate all uncertainty, they will provide significant improvements in understanding the effects of climate change on water resources and in evaluating associated uncertainties and risks required for more informed decision making (Brekke et al., 2009). - The County should continue to implement and update the Los Alamos Energy and Water Conservation Plan to help reduce outdoor demands during periods of drought and to use water resources efficiently during all times.

-- Continue to implement and update the Los Alamos Energy and Water Conservation Plan to help reduce outdoor demands during periods of drought and to use water resources efficiently during all times. - Conjunctively manage surface and groundwater resources.
-It will be important to bring surface water from Los Alamos Reservoir (and potentially San Juan-Chama Project water) online, allowing for conservation of groundwater resources during times when surface water is available, while having provisions for meeting demand with groundwater during extreme drought periods when surface water is not available. - Prepare for the increasing risk of large and severe wildfires.
-The LACWU should work with U.S. Forest Service and New Mexico State Forestry Division personnel to identify particular fire risks and vulnerabilities.
+- To account for the potential for reduced streamflow to result in shortages of San Juan-Chama Project water in some years, the San Juan-Chama Project water, if developed, should be conjunctively managed with more reliable groundwater resources. - It will be important to bring surface water from Los Alamos Reservoir online, allowing for conservation of groundwater resources during times when surface water is available, while having provisions for meeting demand with groundwater during extreme drought periods when surface water is not available.
+DPU awarded a contract in September 2017 to reestablish the Los Alamos Reservoir supply by summer 2018 (Alarid, 2017). - The County should prepare for the increasing risk of large and severe wildfires, working together with U.S. Forest Service and New Mexico State Forestry Division personnel to identify particular fire risks and vulnerabilities.
 Ponderosa pine and Douglas fir are particularly susceptible to drought and rising temperatures (Williams et al., 2010).
 An important component of wildfire planning is to work with emergency personnel on a plan to protect critical drinking water infrastructure during potential fires.
-The LACWU should also coordinate with LANL on its efforts to mitigate the effects of potential wildfires: - LANL operates a program to reduce wildfire fuels and manage forest health throughout forested areas on Laboratory and DOE property.
+The DPU should also coordinate with LANL on its efforts to mitigate the effects of potential wildfires: - LANL operates a program to reduce wildfire fuels and manage forest health throughout forested areas on Laboratory and DOE property.
 Defensible space is created and maintained around facilities and other high-priority areas, and areas not designated as defensible space are managed for a combination of wildfire fuel reduction and forest health.
 The major roads within the facility continue to be thinned along the road easements to the fencelines, to provide firebreaks and improve vehicle visibility to wildlife crossing the roads (LANL, 2014a). - Following the Los Conchas fire in 2011, high-priority areas in the canyons were armored to protect against potential flood damage (LANL, 2014a).